-Income from the portfolio for the year was £52.9 million (2011 £50 million, excluding one-off VAT related income).
+Income from the portfolio during the year was £52.9 million (2012 £52.9 million).

-The Board is recommending a final dividend of 7 pence per share which if approved at the AGM will be paid on 31 July 2012 to shareholders on the Company's register on 15 June 2012.
-This would result in a total dividend for the year to 31 March 2012 of 22 pence per share which compares to 20.8 pence per share in the prior year (excluding two VAT-related special dividends).
-This represents a 5.8% increase over prior year compared to a 3.6% increase in the Retail Prices Index for the same period and demonstrates the Company's commitment to meet its long term objective of providing income growth which exceeds the rate of inflation.
+The Board is recommending a final dividend of 7.8 pence per share which, if approved at the AGM, will be paid on 31 July 2013 to shareholders on the Company's register on 14 June 2013.
+This would result in a total dividend for the year to 31 March 2013 of 22.8 pence compared to 22.0 pence in the prior year, an increase of 3.6% compared to a rise in the Retail Prices Index of 3.3%, and demonstrates the Company's commitment to its long term objective of providing income growth which exceeds the rate of inflation.

-Retail Distribution Review ('RDR')
+Retail Distribution Review (RDR)

-RDR comes into effect on 31 December 2012 and will have significant implications in respect of how financial advice is provided, retail fund platforms operate and financial products are distributed.
-Many commentators have suggested that the abolition of commission under RDR should result in more retail demand for Investment Trusts.
-The likely beneficiaries of this demand will be the larger Investment Trusts, such as Edinburgh Investment Trust plc, which have good levels of liquidity in their own shares and can demonstrate a strong investment track record, a clear investment strategy and a compelling brand
+RDR came into effect on 31 December 2012 and has significant implications for the way financial advice is provided, retail fund platforms operate and financial products are distributed.
+It remains too early to draw final conclusions about how RDR will play out for Investment Trusts.
+Many commentators continue to suggest that the abolition of commission under RDR should result in more demand by individual investors for Investment Trusts, with the likely beneficiaries of this demand being the larger Investment Trusts - such as The Edinburgh Investment Trust - which have good levels of liquidity in their own shares and can demonstrate a strong investment track record, a clear investment strategy and a compelling brand.

-With some key aspects of the RDR yet to emerge, the Board is monitoring developments on RDR closely as they evolve to ensure that the Company is positioned appropriately to benefit in the new environment of 2013 and thereafter.
+The Board is continuing to monitor external developments in the market for financial investments as they evolve to ensure that the Company is positioned appropriately to benefit in the new environment.